Lalitaeranki/NLP_Area-of-Law/README.md

 ## Data
-Data set -The link for the Judgement folder is given below and in folders Fixed Judgement. https://www.dropbox.com/s/vz5cnytqrz1acol/Fixed%20Judgements.zip?dl=0 The link for mapping files as below and in file Interview_Mapping.csv https://www.dropbox.com/s/mxtntuct1ssg5l2/Interview_Mapping.csv?dl=0 Coding is done is Python and different libraries like NLTK,Pandas,scikit-learn are used for the project.
+Data set -The link for the Judgement folder is given below and in folders Fixed Judgement. https://www.dropbox.com/s/vz5cnytqrz1acol/Fixed%20Judgements.zip?dl=0

+The link for mapping files as below and in file Interview_Mapping.csv. https://www.dropbox.com/s/mxtntuct1ssg5l2/Interview_Mapping.csv?dl=0 Coding is done is Python and different libraries like NLTK,Pandas,scikit-learn are used for the project.